Doctor of Philosophy

 The Doctor of Philosophy (PhD) in Transpersonal Psychology degree program offers a unique and exciting opportunity to study the theories and practices of transpersonal psychology.
 Grounded in the pioneering work of the Institute of Transpersonal Psychology, founded in 1975, the PhD program is structured around a three-year course of study that is offered in an online format with low-residency seminars; occasionally, courses may be offered on the Costa Mesa and/or Palo Alto campus.

 The PhD is designed for adult learners with a qualifying master’s degree who seek an exceptional educational environment that combines personal growth and community support with application of transpersonal insights and research to students’ chosen professional field.
-Students are invited to build a holistic and multi-faceted framework for analyzing the challenges and opportunities of human relationships, cognition, and spirituality in a concentration field.
+Students are invited to build a holistic and multi-faceted framework for exploring the transformative potential and interdisciplinary challenges of Dream Studies, Transpersonal Ecopsychology, and Research in Psychedelic Sciences within an optional concentration field.
 The program fosters diverse and novel professional applications of transpersonal principles.
 The central goal is to enhance positive individual, professional, and social transformation.

 Students work closely with members of the faculty who facilitate social and emotional learning, cultivate mindfulness, and encourage meaningful research-based applications to their personal and professional goals and aspirations.